mariaparfenova/mariaparfenova/README.md

 - 👋 Hi, I’m @mariaparfenova
 - 👀 I’m interested in data visualization and SQL querying
 - 🌱 I’m currently learning MongoDB (Javascript) and Neo4j Graph databases (cypher)
-- 💞️ I’m looking to collaborate on SQL, Python, and Power BI projects
+- 💞️ I’m looking to collaborate on SQL, Python, Power BI, and Tableau projects
 - 📫 How to reach me: by email -> mparfenova@bryant.edu, or cell -> (508)-733-8099
 - 📲 Currently seeking a full time employment opportunity post graduation (in May 2021)!